CPS-IT/project-builder/docs/events.md

 # Events

 The project build process is a complex construct.
-It is meant to match as many needs as possible, thus it already provides convenient ways for customization.
+It is meant to match as many needs as possible.
+Therefore, it provides convenient ways for customization.
-However, some use cases may not always be configurable, for example if interaction should be possible on failed build steps only.
+However, some use cases may not always be configurable, for example if an interaction should be possible on failed build steps only.

 For this, the project builder provides an event-driven interaction system.
-On several points in the project build lifecycle, custom events are dispatched.
+On several points in the project build lifecycle custom events are dispatched.
 They contain information about the current process and thus enable its modification.

 ## Dispatched events